Residence permit

 All other third country nationals must submit a visa application to their local competent German embassy or consulate prior to entering Germany.
 They provide more information about who needs a visa and how to apply for a visa.
 Find your point of contact on the world map.
 The Federal Foreign Office offers a Visa-Navigator to help you find out which visa you need to come to Germany.

-The German mission will forward your visa application to Munich’s Foreigners Office if you wish to live in the City of Munich.
-The Foreigners Office requests the necessary documents, checks them and gives feedback to the German mission.
+The German mission will forward your visa application to Munich’s Service Office for Immigration and Citizenship (previously: Munich Foreigners Office or Ausländerbehörde) if you wish to live in the City of Munich.
+The Service Office requests the necessary documents, checks them and gives feedback to the German mission.
 Based on this feedback, the German mission decides if an entry visa can be issued for your planned activity.
 The entry visa is usually valid for three months and must be converted into a longer-term residence permit at the local Foreigners Office in Germany.
 Remember, that within one week of your arrival in Munich you also need to register your address at the Residence Registration Office (“Bürgerbüro“).
 You will receive a copy of your registration certificate (Meldebescheinigung) which serves as a proof of address.
 The registration certificate is essential for many of the functions of daily life.

 At a glance: Visa for self-emplyoment (PDF, 453 KB)